python-attrs/attrs/docs/hashing.rst

 It can be obtained by calling :func:`hash` on an object and is implemented by writing a ``__hash__`` method for your class.

 ``attrs`` will happily write a ``__hash__`` method you [#fn1]_, however it will *not* do so by default.
-Because according to the definition_ from the official Python docs, the returned hash has to fullfill certrain constraints:
+Because according to the definition_ from the official Python docs, the returned hash has to fullfil certain constraints:

 #.
 Two objects that are equal, **must** have the same hash.
    This means that if ``x == y``, it *must* follow that ``hash(x) == hash(y)``.